-- Growing & caring for yard or potted christmas cactus outside
+- Growing & caring for christmas cactus outside

 Christmas cactus, botanical name Schlumbergera bridgessii, is a tropical succulent that grows naturally in the warm coastal areas of south-eastern Brazil.
 It is a member of the broader succulent family Schlumbergera and requires similar care to plants of that family (see our christmas cactus care guide).